PurpleGurb/PurpleTest/README.md

 ##### Design

 * Classes should be be loosely coupled and use interfaces along with dependency injection to help achieve it.
 In addition using a service bus or stream processor that supports a publish and subscribe model could help decouple the classes.
-The classes could be grouped into functions of domain specific services as move towards microservices.
+The classes could be grouped into functions of domain specific services as a move towards microservices.

-* As the project grows classes within Entity Framework's will grow too degrdaing performance.
+* As the project grows, classes within the Entity Framework model will grow too degrading performance.
 This can be stemmed by using a Domain Driven Design to split the classes across many more Entity Framework models.

 * The database design may not be suitable for any reporting or business intelligence needs.